Have you ever wondered where the next crop of German youth talent will emerge from?

-Salih Ozcan, 21, has won 39 caps for Germany at youth level.
+Salih Ozcan, 22, has won 50 caps for Germany at youth level.
 The central midfielder, who can fill in as a striker, is also of Turkish descent and remains eligible to play for the Turkey national team.
-He made 13 Bundesliga appearances in the Cologne first-team in 2016/17 including three starts, registering a 79% passing accuracy in the process.
+He has made 86 appearances since making his debut for FC Köln.

-2017’s winner of the Silver award, Aymen Barkok, of Moroccan descent, played 23 times for Frankfurt’s first team in the German top flight during the 2016/17 season, scoring twice and assisting two more.
-He has made four appearances at youth level for Germany and is now on loan at Fortuna Dusseldorf.
+2017’s winner of the Silver award, Aymen Barkok, of Moroccan descent, who played 23 times for Frankfurt’s first team in the German top-flight during the 2016/17 season, scoring twice and assisting two more.
+He is still at Frankfurt but has since pledged his allegiance to Morocco, appearing four times for the senior side.

-While taking gold in the Under-17s category was striker Jann-Fiete Arp of Hamburg, who has secured a future move to Bayern Munich.
+Taking gold in the Under-17s category was striker Jann-Fiete Arp of Hamburg, who is another to be poached by Bayern Munich.

 U19 gold winner: Kai Havertz (Bayer Leverkusen)

 Kai Havertz, 21, is a fully-fledged Germany international and was officially the youngest player in Bundesliga history to reach 50 league appearances.
 His exploits have taken him to west London where Frank Lampard paid a king’s ransom for the playmaker’s signature for his Chelsea side.
 Hopefully, Thomas Tuchel can get his Chelsea career going.